SpookedDoor/Andrew-Discord-Bot/README.md

 Unsurprisingly, you MUST also remove ``template`` from ``userIdentities.template.js`` (otherwise you will get errors) and then you can add your own users to it if you want.

-We now added ``aiSettings.js`` which makes it a lot easier to work with other AI services and switch models quickly!
+Speaking of which... we now added ``aiSettings.js`` which makes it a lot easier to work with other AI services and switch models quickly!

 I recommend using local AIs as there are practically no costs or limits (other than your GPU of course) but if you decide to go with an online AI service, I would highly recommend Chutes as it's completely free to use (as long as you stick to free models) and there are no rate limits as far as I'm aware.
 Openrouter is also free to use but it does have its limits, and OpenAI is by far the worst and most expensive option.